sbowennn/local-cafe-website/README.md

 ## Sections

-- Home Page: introduction of the business.
+- Home Page: information of the business and news.

 - About: information about the author.